 “To prolong your pleasure at the expense of your wife’s emotional pain is the epitome of selfishness, and to delay a disclosure that would allow your marriage to be marked by honor because of fear is cowardly.”

 MT Wilson, a certified sex therapist, noted, “Telling your spouse the truth about your pornography use is a sensitive and complicated choice for multiple reasons.
 But counselors have seen that the major, long-term benefits of truth-telling are worth enduring the challenges.
 In fact, stable and sustainable sobriety requires it.”

 Reasons To Tell Your Wife

+Before we jump into confessing your sins to your wife, it’s important to know that you need to have a period of sobriety (6 months) before making the confession.
+The reason is so you don’t confess, then re-traumatize her with more acting out.
 There are two main reasons to tell your spouse about your porn viewing.
 First, you will only be able to become completely free from porn by confessing your sin to the person you have hurt most deeply.
+Integrity is core to your healing.
 You vowed to honor, love, and respect your wife.
 Living a secret sinful life shatters all three of those vows.

 Secondly, revealing your pornography addiction is a major step in the healing process of your marriage and your road to recovery.

 Confession will also begin to restore your relationship with God and allow Him to bring the spiritual and emotional healing you need.
 Proverbs 28:13 says,

 “He who covers his sins will not prosper, but whoever confesses and forsakes them will have mercy.”